marykdb/maryk/yaml/README.md

 ##### Line and Column numbers

-It is possible to access the current line and column number of the reader by accessing `lineNumber` and `columnNumber`.
-This way it is possible to see where the tokens started and ended.
+The current line and column number of the reader can be accessed using the `lineNumber` and `columnNumber` properties.
+This allows you to track the start and end positions of the tokens.

 #### Skipping fields

-Within objects it is possible to skip fields despite how complex the value is.
-Even if they are multi layered arrays and objects `skipUntilNextField()` will skip until the next field name. `skipUntilNextField()` takes one argument in the form of a function which consumes any skipped JsonToken.
-Found tokens can be pushed to the current `YamlReader` with the `pushToken()` method so they are returned first.
-In this way tokens can be parsed later if yaml is dependent on other content.
+Within objects, it is possible to skip fields of any complexity, including multi-layered arrays and objects, by using the `skipUntilNextField()` method.
+This method takes a function as an argument that consumes any skipped JsonToken.
+The `pushToken()` method can be used to return any found tokens to the current `YamlReader`, allowing for later parsing if the YAML is dependent on other content.

 #### Other YAML features

-- The reader can handle `&anchor` and `*alias` tags to store and reuse elements within a YAML document.
+- The reader supports the `&anchor` and `*alias` tags for storing and reusing elements within a YAML document.
-- The reader can merge maps into other maps with the `<<` field name.
-This is useful together with `*alias` tags to reuse map contents.
+- Maps can be merged into other maps using the `<<` field name, making it easier to reuse map contents when combined with `*alias` tags. reuse map contents.